-- Before you start this treatment, read the manufacturer's printed information leaflet from inside your pack.
-The leaflet will give you more information about Adcirca®, and a full list of possible side-effects from taking it.
+- Before you take tadalafil, read the manufacturer's printed information leaflet from inside your pack.
+It will give you more information about the tablets and will provide you with a full list of the side-effects which you could experience from taking them.

-- Take the tablets exactly as your doctor has told you to.
+- Take the tablets exactly as your doctor tells you to.
 The usual dose is two 20 mg tablets taken together, once daily.
-Swallow the tablets whole with a drink of water.
-Your dose will be printed on the label of the pack to remind you.

 Getting the most from your treatment

 - It is recommended that you do not drink grapefruit juice with tadalafil.
 This is because there is a chemical in grapefruit juice which may increase the amount of tadalafil in your bloodstream.
 This could make side-effects more likely.

 - Try to keep your regular appointments with your doctor.
 This is so your doctor can check on your progress.